 Which Credit Cards Offer The Global Entry Program Reimbursement?

-Membership reimbursement for Global Entry and TSA PreChecks has become a popular perk of travel credit cards.
-At latest count, I found 18 credit cards that will reimburse your Global Entry application fee.
+Membership reimbursement for Global Entry and TSA PreCheck has become a popular perk of travel credit cards.
+At the latest count, I found 18 credit cards that will reimburse your Global Entry application fee.

 Using a travel rewards credit card is the best way to avoid the Global Entry fee, as many of them offer full reimbursement.
 Here are some top credit cards to check out.

-With the Platinum Card from American Express, if you apply for Global Entry, you will get a credit for the application fees.
+With the Platinum Card® from American Express, if you apply for Global Entry, you will get a statement credit for an application fee.
 Plus, you’ll get one statement credit every four years.